-It shall be the policy of the Benton School District that the most recently adopted version of the Student Handbook be incorporated by reference into the policies of this district.
+It shall be the policy of the Centerpoint School District that the most recently adopted version of the Student Handbook be incorporated by reference into the policies of this district.
 In the event that there is a conflict between the student handbook and a general board policy or policies, the more recently adopted language will be considered binding and controlling on the matter provided the parent(s) of the student, or the student if 18 years of age or older have acknowledged receipt of the controlling language.

-Principals shall review all changes to student policies and ensure that such changes are provided to students and parents, either in the Handbook or, if changes are made after the handbook is printed, as an addendum to the handbook.
+Principals shall review all changes to student policies and ensure that such changes are provided to students and parents.

-Principals and counselors shall also review Policies 4.45-SMART CORE CURRICULUM AND GRADUATION REQUIREMENTS and the current DESE Standards for Accreditation Rules to ensure that there is no conflict.
-If a conflict exists, the Principal and/or Counselor shall notify the Superintendent and Curriculum Coordinator immediately, so that corrections may be made and notice of the requirements given to students and parents.
+Principals and counselors shall also review Policies 4.45-SMART CORE CURRICULUM AND GRADUATION and the current DESE Standards for Accreditation Rules to ensure that there is no conflict.
+If a conflict exists, the Principal and/or Counselor shall notify the Superintendent and Curriculum Coordinator immediately so that corrections may be made and notice of the requirements given to students and parents.